-Section 5: Officers
+Section 5 Officers

-A. The officers of the Senate, a President and a President-Elect, shall be elected by members of the Faculty Assembly according to procedures and a timeline laid out in the Bylaws.
+A. The officers of the Senate, a President, President-Elect and Past President, shall be elected by members of the Faculty Assembly according to procedures and a timeline laid out in the Bylaws.

 ARTICLE IV.
 DUTIES OF MEMBERSHIP